specgen-io/spec/README.md

 **Nullable types**

 By default all types can't have `null` value.
-The `?` modifier after type describes nullable type.
-For example `string` can't be `null` though `string?` can have null value.
+The `?` modifier after type defines nullable type.
+For example `string` can not be `null` though `string?` can have null value.

 **Structured types**